-From here, you now should be able to use the notebook viewer to navigate the filesystem and use it to create new project folders and interactive jupyter/python/datajoint notebooks.
+You now should be able to use the notebook viewer to navigate the filesystem and to create new project folders and interactive Jupyter/Python/DataJoint notebooks.

-The Git version control system is not a part of datajoint per-se but can be useful to install for interacting with the broader python/git/github sharing ecosystem.
+The Git version control system is not a part of DataJoint but is recommended for interacting with the broader Python/Git/GitHub sharing ecosystem.

-The default settings should be sufficient/correct in most cases.
+The default settings should be sufficient and correct in most cases.